bennett-diaz/morning-highlights/README.md

 1. Navigate to the `launch.kindle.daemon.plist` file.
 Here is where you configure the behavior of your daemon
 2. Set the `StartCalendarInterval` key to the time to send the daily SMS
 3. Set the `StandardErrorPath`, `StandardOutPath`, and `ProgramArguments` as instructed in the file comments
-3. If you have trouble with setup, I have a tutorial repo at [simple-launchd-template](https://github.com/bennett-diaz/simple-launchd-template)
+3. If you have trouble with setup, check out my launchd tutorial at [simple-launchd-template](https://github.com/bennett-diaz/simple-launchd-template)

 ### Deploy your daemon
 1. Configure the `launchd.kindle.daemon.plist` file as instructed the file comments